Lost Dutchman's Gold Mine: The historical Jacob Waltz

 Blair cited evidence of the historical Jacob Waltz and suggested that additional evidence supports the core elements of the story – that Waltz claimed to have discovered (or at least heard the story of) a rich gold vein or cache.
 But Blair suggested that this core story was distorted in subsequent retellings, comparing the many variants of the Lost Dutchman's story to the game of Chinese whispers, where the original account is distorted in multiple retellings of the tale.

 There was indeed a Jacob Waltz who emigrated to the U.S. from Germany.
 The earliest documentation of him in the U.S. is an 1848 affidavit in which Waltz declared himself to be "about 38 years old".
 A man called Jacob Walz was born in September 1810 in Württemberg.
 Blair suggested that this Waltz could be the same Waltz who later came to be regarded as the legendary Dutchman, and that he Americanized the spelling of his family name.
 Note that tombstone pictured shows birth year as 1808.

 Waltz relocated to Arizona in the 1860s, and stayed in the territory for most of the rest of his life.
 He pursued mining and prospecting, but seems to have had little luck with either.
 An alternate view which better fits the lost mine legend is that he periodically appeared with large amounts of gold, The Sterling Legend by Estee Conatser reports that a Jacob Walzer sold $250,000 in gold to the U.S. Mint during the 1880s and had $1500 when he died in 1891.
 In 1870, Waltz had a homestead of about 160 acre near Phoenix where he operated a farm.
+There is a theory that although Waltz never worked at the Henry Wickenburg's Vulture mine, (which was notorious for being poorly managed) he could indeed have been a "fence" for those who did work at the Vulture.

 There was a catastrophic flood in Phoenix in 1891, and Waltz's farm was one of many that was devastated.
 Afterwards, Waltz fell ill (he was rumored to have contracted pneumonia during the flooding).
 He died on October 25, 1891, after having been nursed by an acquaintance named Julia Thomas (she was usually described as a quadroon).
 Waltz was buried in Phoenix at what is now called the Pioneer and Military Memorial Park.

 Blair had little doubt that Waltz related to Thomas the location of an alleged gold mine.
 As early as September 1, 1892, The Arizona Enterprise was reporting on the efforts of Thomas and several others to locate the lost mine whose location was told to her by Waltz.
 After this was unsuccessful, Thomas and her partners were reported to be selling maps to the mine for $7 each.